Child and Youth Protection Policy

 - Young people cannot attend these events without written consent from their parent or caregiver

-- Every programmed activity has procedures in place to manage the safety and well-being of all participants.
+- Each activity has procedures in place to manage the safety and well-being of all participants.

 St John Youth is a safe place for everyone.
 Bullying can take many forms and St John has zero tolerance on all forms of bullying.

 Bullying can occur across a young persons many environments.
 Therefore, alongside our zero tolerance policy, we also help develop healthy strategies for young people to both stand up to bullying, as well as report it.